ognistik/alfred-pasteflow/README.md

 ---
 ## UNIVERSAL ACTIONS
-PasteFlow comes with two powerful universal actions, each with additional modifier options to fine-tune your workflow:
+PasteFlow comes with a few powerful universal actions, each with additional modifier options to fine-tune your workflow:

 <p align="center">
   <img width="600" src="Workflow/assets/images/005.jpg">
 </p>

-### Add to List
+### Add to List | Add as Rich Text
 This action adds your selected text to your PasteFlow list.

 <details>